 How long does it take you to customize one doll?
 Do you do one at a time or multiple?

 I can do a girl in one day or two but I always work on about four at the same time, sometimes more.
 A doll can take me even a month or more if I’m waiting for her perfect shoes to arrive in the mail, but if I have all the materials on hand, it takes one day or two.

 Where do you work on your dolls?
 Do you have a dedicated workplace?

-I work on Sundays because I have a regular job and sometimes on Saturdays.
+I work on Sundays because I have a regular job.
 As I have little time, I need to be fast.
 I work in my dining room next to the balcony door.
 I like natural light to work and I don’t think I could work into a room without a window.